Atri-Labs/conferences/README.md

 Below is a list of those conferences in chronological order.
 You can visit the README of each conference to learn about our talk, view presentation materials and watch the talk recording (if available).

+📹 Our recorded talks can be found in this [playlist](https://youtube.com/playlist?list=PLTQwOMNg4n8BYxAvZlFlVsEstCeS4KM1q).

 ## August 2022

 - PyCon LatAm